antongomez/Conditional-StyleGAN3/issues.md

 To compute train accuracy, I needed to modify the file `loss.py`.
 In this file, during the phases `"Dmain"`, `"Dreg"` or `"Dboth"` — when the discriminator is being trained (and not the generator) — I compute the `argmax` to determine which images were correctly classified by class, in order to compute the average accuracy.
 More information would be needed to compute a confusion matrix.

-This functionality is implemented in the function `classification_results_per_class`.
+This functionality is implemented in the function `compute_class_prediction_accuracy`.
 This function computes a vector for each class containing a `1` if the image was correctly classified and a `0` if it was not.
 This information is then stored using the `report` method from the `training_stats` file.

 At the end of each tick, the `update` method computes all the moments: